We're an accomplished community of students, teachers and researchers with diverse interests in the communication arts and sciences.

 - Multifaceted Approaches to Communication Arts and Sciences: We actively engage in intellectual dialogue that honors the strength of individual contributions and is informed by multiple approaches to communication.

 - Diversity, Equity and Inclusion: We strive to promote inclusive and ethical dialogue to ensure that our communication processes and practices meaningfully contribute to creating the conditions for a society in which everyone feels they belong and can flourish.

 - Community-Engaged Partnerships: We connect with university, alumni, business, nonprofit and government partners in North Carolina’s Research Triangle and across the globe to contribute to the public good.

-We’re one of the largest departments on campus, with an average yearly count of 750 undergraduate majors and some 70 full- or part-time graduate students.
+We’re one of the largest departments on campus, with an annual average of 750 undergraduate majors and 70 full- or part-time graduate students.

 Our students are wired to jump in with both feet.
 Whether they’re undergrads creating videos or doctoral students creating mobile apps, they’re curious, problem-solving, forward thinkers.
 They take on complex, nuanced topics and help the world make sense of it all.